PROFILE

 People's Consultative Assembly (MPR) formally

-President, and he was re-elected to successive
+President, and he was reelected to successive

-5-year terms in 1973, 1978, 1983, 1988, 1993,
+five-year terms in 1973, 1978, 1983, 1988, 1993,

 and 1998.
-In mid-1997, Indonesia was afflicted
+In mid-1997, Indonesia suffered from

-by the Asian financial and economic crisis,
+the Asian financial and economic crisis,

 accompanied by the worst drought in 50 years and